albandiguer/dotfiles/README.md

-This repo is to keep track of my config, and as a memo for the future.
+my config in case the computer burns

 # IAM & AWS